 About petroleum titles

-The Department of Primary Industry and Resources administers and regulates petroleum tenure and activities in these areas.
+The Department of Industry, Tourism and Trade administers and regulates petroleum tenure and activities in these areas.

 This includes petroleum resource exploration and development and the construction and operation of oil and gas transmission pipelines.